bd2kccd/causal-web/README.md

 * [ccd-db-0.6.0](https://github.com/bd2kccd/ccd-db/releases/tag/v0.6.0)
 * [ccd-commons-0.3.0](https://github.com/bd2kccd/ccd-commons/releases/tag/v0.3.0)

-Go to each of these project directory and type **mvn clean install** to build and install the jar libraries.
+Download each module, uncompress the release, cd to each project directory and type **mvn clean install** to build and install the jar libraries.

 ## Configure and build the software